gvwilson/sensibleadventures/iffy/iffy.md

 there was a man at Sandhu's,
 a mechanic come down to work in the machine shop, 'cept he was on the *Taroona* and they stole his gear.
-He was asking after a place to stay, and we got to talking, and he said that if he could get his tools back and find work and all, he might be looking for an apprentice."
+He was askin' after a place to stay, an' we got to talkin', an' he said that if he could get his tools back an' find work an' all, he might be lookin' for an apprentice."

 "An apprentice?"
 Aunt Naggie echoed.
 "Well, good for Jeep.
 It's about time he got out and did somethin'."

 "Not Jeep!"
-Iffy exclaimed.
+Iffy exclaimed, unable to hold back any longer.
 "Me!
 I could be his 'prentice!"
 The two Mrs. Sandhus had listened with bemusement as her conversation with Mister Wales---"call me Johnson, please"---leaped from de-ionizers